NAdamWillard/Instacart_Analysis/README.md

 ## Contents

 - The final report with all of the comprehensive information, including visualizations, transformations to the data, and final analysis, can be found in the "Sent to Client" folder.
-- The scripts used to produce all of this can be found in the "Scripts" folder.
+- The scripts used to analzye the dataset, derive new columns, and produce the visualizations can be found in the "Scripts" folder.
 - All of the visualizations used in the report (and some which didn't make it into the final report) can be found in the "Visualizations" folder.

 ## Data